Biden and Harris will meet with King’s family on 60th anniversary of the March on Washington - WTOP News

 Biden also was hosting a reception Monday evening to mark the 60th anniversary of the Lawyers’ Committee for Civil Rights Under Law, a nonpartisan, nonprofit legal organization that was established at Kennedy’s request to help advocate for racial justice.

+He also referenced Saturday’s racist attack at a Jacksonville, Florida, store in which three Black people were fatally shot by a white man wearing a mask and firing a weapon emblazoned with a swastika.
+The shooter, who had also posted racist writings, killed himself.

+“We must refuse to live in a country where Black families going to the store or Black students going to school live in fear of being gunned down because of the color of their skin,” Biden wrote.
+“On this day of remembrance, let us keep showing that racial equity isn’t just an aspiration.
+Let us reject the cramped view that America is a zero-sum game that holds that for one to succeed, another must fail.
+Let us remember America is big enough for everyone to do well and reach their God-given potential.”

-The 1963 march is still considered one of the greatest and most consequential racial justice demonstrations in U.S. history.
+The 1963 March on Washington is still considered one of the greatest and most consequential racial justice demonstrations in U.S. history.

 The nonviolent protest attracted as many as 250,000 people to the Lincoln Memorial and provided momentum for Congress to pass landmark civil rights and voting rights legislation in the years that followed.
 King was assassinated in April 1968 in Memphis, Tennessee.

-On Saturday, thousands converged on the National Mall to commemorate the march, with speakers and others saying a country still riven by racial inequality has yet to fulfill King’s dream of a colorblind society in which his four children “will not be judged by the color of their skin but by the content of their character.”
+On Saturday, thousands converged on the National Mall for a 60th anniversary commemoration, with speakers and others saying a country still riven by racial inequality has yet to fulfill King’s dream of a colorblind society in which his four children “will not be judged by the color of their skin but by the content of their character.”

 The event was convened by the King family’s Drum Major Institute and the Rev. Al Sharpton’s National Action Network.